loomsen/puppet-rsnapshot/README.md

 #### `$backup_scripts`
-Additional scripts to create, possible values are: mysql, psql, misc You can set
+Additional scripts to create, possible values are: mysql, psql, misc

+mysql: used for mysql backups

+psql: used for postgresql backups

+misc: custom commands to run on the node

+You can set

 `$dbbackup_user` :     backup user

-`$dbbackup_password` : password for the backup user `dumper` :             path to the dump bin you wish to use `dump_flags`:          flags for your dump bin `ignore_dbs` :         databases to be ignored `commands` :           array of commands to run on the host (this has no effect on psql and mysql scripts and is intended for your custom needs, see misc script section)
+`$dbbackup_password` : password for the backup user

+`dumper` :             path to the dump bin you wish to use

+`dump_flags`:          flags for your dump bin

+`ignore_dbs` :         databases to be ignored

+`commands` :           array of commands to run on the host (this has no effect on psql and mysql scripts and is intended for your custom needs, see misc script section)

 See below for defaults

 NOTE: the psql and mysql scripts will SSH into your host and try and use $dumper.